About TeachersFirst's Contributors

 Melissa Henning, M. Ed.

-Melissa has been teaching for 11 years.
-She holds certification in elementary education.
 Melissa is Educational Content Manager for TeachersFirst and chief editor for our review team.
-Melissa heads the research/writing team for Globetracker's Mission and many upcoming projects on TeachersFirst and TeachersandFamilies.
-Melissa also designs and moderates OK2Ask online professional development sessions.
+She has 11 years' teaching experience, and holds certification in elementary education.
+Melissa heads the research/writing team for Globetracker's Mission and many upcoming projects on TeachersFirst.
+Melissa has also designed and moderated OK2Ask online professional development sessions.

 Content Contributors and Reviewers